ALL ABOUT LOW TESTOSTERONE

 - A blood or saliva sample can measure testosterone levels.

-- A saliva test is simple and less stressful than a blood test, nonetheless provides equivalent or sometimes even superior results.
-Saliva testing is relatively new technique and not as widely popular as blood test.
+A saliva test is simple and less stressful than a blood test, nonetheless provides equivalent or sometimes even superior results.
+Saliva testing is relatively new technique and not as widely popular

 - A saliva test measures free testosterone, the most active of the three types thus providing reliable results.